nodejs/security-wg/processes/security_team_membership_policy.md

    be applied to an issue or patch.
 Once their assistance is no longer required for a particular issue or patch, they are removed from the team.
 3. Members of the [release team](https://github.com/nodejs/node#release-team)
-   who are not also members of the TSC are also members of @nodejs/security, as they need access to the patches in order to produce releases.
+   are also members of @nodejs/security, as they need access to the patches in order to produce releases.
 4. Members of the security triage team are members of @nodejs/security.